-Achievements: Ms. Canada was the 2008 Oklahoma Teacher of the Year and Ambassador of Education to the state of Oklahoma.
+Achievements: Stephanie was the 2008 Oklahoma Teacher of the Year and Ambassador of Education to the state of Oklahoma.
 She is also National Board Certified in Early and Middle Childhood Physical Education.

-Leadership Experience: As a Washington Teaching Ambassador Fellow, Canada worked in the Department’s Office of Safe and Drug Free School, Canada worked on the Carol M. White Physical Education Grant Program.
-She also organized the first policy briefing of Teachers of the Year under the Duncan Administration.
-In Shawnee, Canada’s principal always gave her the latitude to do her best and grow her program.
+Leadership Experience: As a teacher in Shawnee, Canada-Phillips worked to grow her physical education program to enhance, transform and impact her students, school and community.
 Eventually they had transformed the culture of their school to incorporate wellness and healthy lifestyles into the every aspect of the school day.
-During this time Canada had many opportunities to interface with the city and community on projects programs to enhance the quality of life for all citizens through active lifestyles.
-This was truly watching her efforts as a P.E teacher transcend the walls of Canada’s classroom to change the lives of her students and their families.
-One of the dreams for her school was to have a walking track and a year ago their school had a track put in on their playground that is not only appreciated by the school, but also by their entire community.
-Canada has also served as Adjunct Instructor at St. Gregory’s University.
+During this time Stephanie had many opportunities to interface with the city and community on projects programs to enhance the quality of life for all citizens through active lifestyles.
+Her efforts as a P.E teacher transcended the walls of the physical education classroom and change the lives of her students and their families.
+One of the dreams for her school was to have a walking track built on the playground and that was realized before she left public school teaching.
+The track is now appreciated by the school and entire community.

-Affiliations: Safe and Drug Free Schools, Teacher of the Year Program
+Affiliations: SHAPE America, SHAPE America Southern District, National and State Teacher of the Year Program

 - Physical education